Grocer Loblaw to eliminate about 275 jobs

 Loblaw shares, which have risen some 12 percent this year, were up 1.9 percent to C$46.87 in Toronto.

-Canadian retailers have come under increasing pressure from U.S. retail giants like Wal-Mart Stores Inc (WMT.N) and newcomer Target Corp (TGT.N).
-Domestically, Empire Co Ltd (EMPa.TO), which owns Sobeys, is buying Safeway Inc’s SWY.N Canadian assets, solidifying its position as Loblaw’s closest Canadian supermarket rival.
+Canadian retailers have come under increasing pressure from U.S. retail giants like Wal-Mart Stores Inc and newcomer Target Corp.
+Domestically, Empire Co Ltd, which owns Sobeys, is buying Safeway Inc’s Canadian assets, solidifying its position as Loblaw’s closest Canadian supermarket rival.

 Metcalfe said the layoffs would eliminate duplication, cut expenses and are part of Loblaw’s efforts to operate more efficiently.
 The company has 134,000 full- and part-time employees working for the company and its franchised stores.